Suicide attack: 1927 Bath School bombings in Michigan, USA

+Pahartali European Club attack (1932, in Bangladesh)

+The Pahartali European Club (shown here in 2010) was torched by the group of revolutionaries.

+In 1932, Surya Sen planned an attack on the Pahartali European Club which had a signboard that read "Dogs and Indians not allowed".
+Sen decided to appoint a woman leader for the mission.
+As Kalpana Datta was arrested prior to the planned attack, Pritilata was assigned the leadership of the group.
+Pritilata went to Kotowali sea side for arms training and the plan of their attack was finalised there.
+It was decided to attack the club on 24 September 1932, and the members of the group were given potassium cyanide, to be swallowed to commit suicide if they were caught.
+Pritilata herself committed suicide on this attack after sustaining bullet injury.
+According to the police report, one woman was killed, and four men and seven women were injured in the attack.

-Spanish civil war (1936 – 1939)
+Spanish civil war (1936–1939)

 There are a few reports of suicide bombers during the civil war in the 1930s.

 Chinese suicide squads

 Chinese suicide bomber putting on a 24 hand grenade-explosive vest prior to attack on Japanese tanks at the Battle of Taierzhuang.

 During the Xinhai Revolution and the Warlord Era of the Republic of China, "Dare to Die Corps" (敢死队 (敢死隊, gǎnsǐduì, Kan-ssu-tui)) or "suicide squads". were frequently used by Chinese armies.

 China deployed these suicide units against the Japanese during the Second Sino-Japanese War.

 In 1938 300 Chinese troops reportedly killed themselves with hand grenades to avoid being captured.

-Hand grenade suicide to avoid capture has also been used by other militaries (see above), and allegedly the recommended by the Golani Brigades leader.
+Hand grenade suicide to avoid capture has also been used by other militaries (see above), and allegedly was recommended by the leader of the Golani Brigade of the IDF.

 In the Xinhai Revolution, many Chinese revolutionaries became martyrs in battle.
 "Dare to Die" student corps were founded for student revolutionaries wanting to fight against Qing dynasty rule.
-Sun Yat-sen and Huang Xing promoted the Dare to Die Corps.
-Huang said, "We must die, so let us die bravely."
+Sun Yat-sen and Huang Xing promoted the corp, Huang saying, "We must die, so let us die bravely."
 Suicide squads were formed by Chinese students going into battle, knowing that they would be killed fighting against overwhelming odds.

 The 72 Martyrs of Huanghuagang died in the uprising that began the Wuchang Uprising.
 They were recognized as heroes and martyrs by the Kuomintang party and the Republic of China.
-The martyrs in the Dare to Die Corps who died in battle wrote letters to family members before heading off to certain death.
-The Huanghuakang was built as a monument to the 72 martyrs.
+The martyrs in the "Dare to Die" corps wrote letters to family members before heading off to certain death.
+The Huanghuakang was built as a monument to the 72 dead.
 The deaths of the revolutionaries helped the establishment of the Republic of China, overthrowing the Qing dynasty.
-Other Dare to Die student corps in the Xinhai revolution were led by students who later became major military leaders in Republic of China, like Chiang Kai-shek and Huang Shaoxiong with the Muslim Bai Chongxi against Qing dynasty forces.
+Other "Dare to Die" student corps in the Xinhai revolution were led by students who later became major military leaders in Republic of China, like Chiang Kai-shek and Huang Shaoxiong with the Muslim Bai Chongxi against Qing dynasty forces.